 - 2.1 The provision of open space and facilities for outdoor sport and recreation helps underpin people's quality of life.
-In a modern, equitable, and fair society it is critical that the community's needs for well-maintained and designed open spaces, sports, leisure, and recreational facilities, in the right location, are met and adequately addressed, particularly in circumstances where new development creates new demand for additional or enhanced facilities.
+In a modern, equitable, and fair society it is critical that the community's needs for well-maintained and designed publicly accessible open spaces, sports, leisure, and recreational facilities, in the right location, are met and adequately addressed.
+Particularly in circumstances where new development creates new demand for additional or enhanced facilities.
 This is critical in order to make development proposals acceptable in land use planning terms.
-Within a heavily urbanised area such as Dudley, access to open spaces, outdoor sport, leisure and recreational facilities, close to where people live and work is essential, in order to improve the communities health and well being.
-They are also essential for promoting social inclusion, community cohesion, nature conservation, local distinctiveness and landscape, and for making the urban area an attractive place in which people choose to live, visit, work, and invest. - 2.2 The most recent national planning guidance for open space, sport and recreation provision (set out in Revised PPG 17 (July 2002) reinforces that local planning authorities will be justified in seeking planning obligations where the quantity or quality of open space, sport and recreational provision is inadequate or under threat, or where new development increases local needs. - 2.3 The purpose of this draft Supplementary Planning Document (SPD) is to provide up-to-date information and further supporting guidance for developers, agents, landowners and the public on developer contributions required for new on-site public open space, outdoor sport and recreation facilities or for financial contributions towards the maintenance and enhancement of existing open space, outdoor sport and recreation facilities already located within the area.
-The SPD will help to ensure that all sections of the community within the Borough, have access to an adequate supply of open space areas, sports and recreational facilities, that are of a good quality, well maintained, well-planned and designed, and in the right location to meet the outdoor recreational needs of the community.
-It will therefore help to deliver sustainable development as required by government guidance in Planning Policy Statement 1. - 2.4 This Draft Supplementary Planning Document (SPD) sets out the Council's approach to the provision of open space, sport and recreation in conjunction with new developments, in particular, new housing developments.
-The Draft SPD details how the Council's Adopted Unitary Development Plan (UDP) (October 2005) saved policies for open space, sport and recreation will be implemented, and should be read in conjunction with the Council's Local Development Framework (LDF) and saved policies in the Council's Adopted Unitary Development Plan (UDP) (October 2005), as well as other relevant planning guidance published by the Council.
+Within a heavily urbanised area such as Dudley, access to publicly accessible open spaces, outdoor sport, leisure and recreational facilities, close to where people live, shop and work is essential, in order to improve the communities health and well being.
+They are also essential for promoting social inclusion, community cohesion, nature conservation and biodiversity, local distinctiveness and landscape, and for making the urban area an attractive place in which people choose to live, visit, work, and invest. - 2.2 The most recent national planning guidance for open space, sport and recreation provision (set out in Revised Planning Policy Guidance Note 17 (PPG 17) (July 2002)) reinforces that local planning authorities will be justified in seeking planning obligations where the quantity or quality of open space, sport and recreational provision is inadequate or under threat, or where new development increases local needs. - 2.3 The purpose of this Supplementary Planning Document (SPD) is to provide up-to-date information and further supporting guidance for developers, agents, landowners and the public on developer contributions (secured via planning obligations) required for the maintenance and set-up of new on-site public open space, outdoor sport and recreation facilities or for financial contributions towards the maintenance and enhancement of existing open space, outdoor sport and recreation facilities already located within the area.
+The SPD will help to ensure that all sections of the community within the Borough, have access to a better supply of open space areas, sports and recreational facilities, that are of a good quality, well maintained, wellplanned and designed, and in the right location to meet the outdoor recreational needs of the community.
+It will therefore help to deliver sustainable development as required by government guidance in Planning Policy Statement 1. - 2.4 This Supplementary Planning Document (SPD) sets out the Council's approach to the provision of open space, sport and recreation in conjunction with new developments, in particular, new housing developments.
+The SPD details how the Council's Adopted Unitary Development Plan (UDP) (October 2005) saved policies for open space, sport and recreation will be implemented, and should be read in conjunction with the Council's Local Development Framework (LDF) and saved policies in the Council's Adopted Unitary Development Plan (UDP) (October 2005), as well as other relevant planning guidance published by the Council.

-2.5 The guidance has been prepared to give developers, agents, landowners and the public up-to-date information on developer contributions that are reasonably related in scale and kind to development proposals.
+2.5 The guidance has been prepared to give developers, agents, landowners and the public up-to-date information on developer contributions (secured via planning obligations) that are reasonably related in scale and kind to development proposals.
 It has been prepared, and will be operated, in accordance with national and regional planning guidance.
 The scales of contributions, and other relevant matters, will be updated when required.